 - Brain metastases/gliomas

-When compared to conventional forms of radiation delivery, the Novalis offers a number of advantages, including:
+When compared to conventional forms of radiation delivery, Novalis Radiosurgery offers a number of advantages, including:

 - X-ray based localization technology allows surgeons to achieve sub-millimeter accuracy while working around sensitive tissue and organs